Sal-bug/dota2-portfolio/README.md

-# Tablet view for the dota website.
+# Final view for the dota website.